mwittig/pimatic-johnny-five/README.md

 Supported `boardTypes`
 * "arduino" - see [Platform Support](http://johnny-five.io/platform-support/)
 * "raspi-io" - works with all Raspberry Pi models (Zero has not been tested yet)
-* "particle-io" - experimental, should work for [Particle Photon](http://johnny-five.io/platform-support/#particle-photon) and [Sparkfun Photon RedBoard](http://johnny-five.io/platform-support/#sparkfun-photon-redboard)
+* "particle-io" - known to work for
+  [Particle Photon](http://johnny-five.io/platform-support/#particle-photon) and
+  [Sparkfun Photon RedBoard](http://johnny-five.io/platform-support/#sparkfun-photon-redboard)
 * "etherport" - experimental, works for Arduinos with ethernet or wifi shields, a software relay to integrate a remote Raspberry will be provided soon.